Army of the Lord: 5 Key Evangelism

-Persecution under communism regime
+Persecution under Communism

-After 1948, the movement was declared illegal by the communist regime.
+After 1948, the movement was declared illegal by the Communist regime.
 During this period, the "Lord's Army", led by Traian Dorz in the difficult years of Stalin, who had spent 17 years in jail for this reason, was part of the "silent church", an informal ensemble of Christian believers from various denominations, which refused to obey the Communist authorities, being for this reason considered as "printing and spreading forbidden literature", "plotting against social ordering" and "enemies of the people."